 The treatment discovery comes less than a decade after PRF and now National Institutes of Health Director Dr. Francis Collins joined forces to identify the cause of Progeria – an unheard of timeline in the world of medical research!
 But for PRF and children with Progeria, who live to an average age of just 13 years, such speed is vital to win this race against time.

 “PRF is a good example of an organization successfully enabling translational research, moving from gene discovery to clinical treatment at an unprecedented pace,” said Dr. Kieran.
 “From 1999, when the organization was founded, to today, PRF has identified the genetic mutation that causes the disease, funded preclinical research, completed this trial, initiated a second trial, and is currently working with our team at Boston Children’s Hospital to plan yet another trial with drugs that, like FTIs, have shown exciting results in Progeria cells and animal models.
-That’s an awesome track record of accomplishment.”
+That’s an awesome track record of accomplishment.

+WE AGREE!
 How Did We Get to This Wonderful Day?

 Following the 2003 discovery of the gene mutation that causes Progeria, PRF-funded researchers identified FTIs as a potential drug treatment.
 The Progeria-causing mutation leads to the production of the protein progerin, which damages cell function.
 Part of progerin’s toxic effect on the body is caused by a molecule called a “farnesyl group,” which attaches to the progerin protein and helps it damage the body’s cells.
 FTIs act by blocking the attachment of the farnesyl group onto progerin, reducing the harm progerin causes.